COVID-19 pandemic in Hungary: Travel and entry restrictions

 Entry restrictions were initially targeted towards countries with large numbers of cases; the country initially began to suspend admission of migrants from its transit zones on the Serbian border, citing the outbreak in Iran.
 On 6 March 2020, Hungary suspended the issuance of visas to Iranian citizens.
 On 9 March 2020, restrictions began to emerge on air traffic from Northern Italy due to the outbreak in the country.
 On 11 March 2020, pursuant to the state of emergency, Hungary barred entry into the country by foreign nationals via China, Iran, Italy and South Korea.
 Hungarian citizens would still be allowed to return, but would be required to undergo 14 days of self-isolation upon return.
 Border checks were also re-implemented at the Austrian and Slovenian borders, and the government suspended travel by its employees without prior approval.
 On 13 March 2020, Israel was added after some cases were tied to travel to the country.

 On 16 March 2020, Hungary restricted entry into the country to citizens only.

-From 27 April 2020, wearing a mask will be mandatory on public transport in Budapest.
+From 27 April 2020, wearing a mask was mandatory on public transport in Budapest.

 On 28 August 2020, as cases started to rise again, Gergely Gulyás announced all borders to close as of 1 September 2020.
-Hungarians returning to Hungary have to provide two negative tests or go into quarantine.
+Hungarians returning to Hungary had to provide two negative tests or go into quarantine.

 Economic decisions for managing the emergency

 Mihály Varga Minister of Finance said the government had to react to the real needs of the economy, and they were still waiting for the feedback from the trade and industry chamber.
-On 18 March during the early afternoon hours Viktor Orbán announced several upcoming decisions.
+On 18 March during the early afternoon hours Orbán announced several upcoming decisions.
 Though he used his own Facebook page instead of the dedicated communication channels.